imneme/pcg-cpp/README.md

 at the sample code in the `sample` directory -- hopefully it should be fairly self explanatory.

-## Building
+## Building, Testing and Installing

 The code is written in C++11, as an include-only library (i.e., there is nothing you need to build).

 There are some provided demo programs and tests however.
-We also provide a [cmake](https://cmake.org/)-based building and testing functionality.
-If you do not have `cmake` installed on your system, you can [download](https://cmake.org/download/) the latest version.
+We provide a [CMake](https://cmake.org/)-based building and testing functionality.
+If you do not have CMake installed on your system, you can [download](https://cmake.org/download/) the latest version.
 Once installed, you can run